OpenSPP/documentation/docs/howto/developer_guides/custom_cr.md

 ```

-9. In the same file, Inherit model “spp.change.request” then extend the function \_selection_request_type_ref_id to add the newly created request type model to the Request Type dropdown field.
+9. In the same file, Inherit model `spp.change.request` then extend the function `_selection_request_type_ref_id` to add the newly created request type model to the Request Type dropdown field.

 ```python
 class ChangeRequestTypeCustomAddChildren(models.Model):